Ilkeston-Electronics/OpenSwitcher/README.md

 # Usage
 * To swap internal drive to DF1 and external to DF0, hold down [CTRL] [AMIGA] [AMIGA] until white LED shows then let go of keys.
 * To swap internal drive to DF0 and external to DF1 (default, stock), hold down [CTRL] [AMIGA] [AMIGA] until yellow LED shows then let go of keys.
+* After 3 seconds, mode will be active.